choxi/choxi.github.com/_posts/2012-1-16-the-anonymous-user-pattern.md

 are then tied to an Identity instead of a User.
 When the user is logged in, we fetch the Identity from the logged in User record.
-When there is no logged in user, we create an Identity record and save it's id in the session (warning: if you use cookie-based session, you have to either sign the cookie or verify that the Identity does not already belong to a user when you're fetching an Identity for an anonymous user).
+When there is no logged in user, we create an Identity record and save it's id in the session.

+**Warning:** If you use a cookie-based session, you have to either sign the cookie or verify that the Identity does not already belong to a user when you're fetching an Identity for an anonymous user.
+Otherwise it's trivial for a hacker to spoof as any other user.
+The solution in Rails below should be adequate.

 {% highlight ruby %}
 # application_controller.rb